BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 1. **Make changes and set checkpoints as you get small tasks done.**

-   > It's always good to break up any tasks into smaller steps, and setting checkpoints regularly will let you see all the steps you took along the way.
-In technical terms, we call logging changes with descriptive messages in git 'making commits'.
+   > It's always good to break up any tasks into smaller steps.
+Regularly marking checkpoints as you accomplish small tasks will let you see all the steps you took along the way, and course-correct in case of issues.
+In technical terms, marking checkpoints by logging changes with descriptive messages in git is referred to as 'committing'.
+When you commit you are saving your changes to your own branches on your fork, not to the original repo.

 1. **Share your work with the project owners**.

    > So far, you've been working on your own copy of the code.
-Once you're ready, you can ask the people involved in the project to take a look at what you've done and give feedback.
-In technical terms this is called 'creating a pull (or merge) request'
+Once you're ready, you can ask the project maintainers (for BobaBoard this is ms. boba or other volunteers) to take a look at what you've done and give feedback.
+This is called 'creating a pull (or merge) request'.
+You might also see it abbreviated as "a PR".

 1. **Get feedback and make adjustments**.

    > The owner of the project (and/or your fellow contributors) may suggest changes or point out bugs in your code.
 This process is called a 'code review'.
+If changes are requested, you should make the changes and request another code review when the changes are complete.
+It could take more than one round of code reviews, and you may receive reviews from multiple people.
+If advice is unclear or you're uncertain what they're asking for, you should ask questions.
+Code reviews are discussions!

 1. **Success!
 Your changes are now included in the project.**

-   > It could take more than one round of code reviews but eventually the owner of the project will accept your changes and add them to the codebase.
-In technical terms, your changes will be 'merged' into the codebase.
+   > Eventually the project will accept your changes and add them to the codebase by merging them to a branch in the main repo.

 1. **Keep your code up to date.**